gerbenvoshol/gerbenvoshol.github.io/projects.md

 permalink: /projects/
 ---

+Here are some of the project I have worked on and that I hope I can share with you in the near future.

 ### Hidden Markov Model

 Single header file implementation of a discrete Hidden Markov Model (HMM) in C. The file includes basic HMM functions such as the forward, backward, Viterbi and Baum-Welch algorithm.
 In the near future, I hope to write a short tutorial about using HMMs in the field of biology.